 He also said criticisms of the response to an attack on a US mission in Libya last year were politically motivated.

 Official talking points about the 11 September assault against the diplomatic facility in Benghazi, in which four Americans died, were edited by the state department to remove references to terrorism, it has been revealed.

-Republicans have alleged the Obama administration sought to downplay terrorism ahead of the November presidential election.'No patience'
+Republicans have alleged the Obama administration sought to downplay terrorism ahead of the November presidential election.

 At a White House news conference on Monday alongside UK Prime Minister David Cameron, Mr Obama said the IRS had to be held "fully accountable" if it had singled out tax-exempt groups for political reasons during the 2012 election campaign.

 He said US taxpayers had to have confidence the tax agency was applying the law in a non-partisan fashion.

 "You don't want the IRS ever being perceived to be biased and anything less than neutral," Mr Obama said.
 "This is something that I think people are properly concerned about.

 "I've got no patience with it, I will not tolerate it and I will make sure that we find out exactly what happened."

 The number of groups filing with the IRS for tax-exempt status shot up between 2010-12, ahead of last year's election.